Skip to content

 • Node time synchronization.

-• Supports most Linux distributions, such as: Ubuntu CentOS Rocky Linux.
+• Supports most Linux distributions, such as: Ubuntu, CentOS, Rocky Linux.

-• Published supported Kubernetes versions.
+• Published supported versions of Kubernetes.

 • Supports using containerd as the container runtime.

-• Use private IPs in public clouds.
+• Use private IP addresses when on public clouds.

 2. Installation and Deployment

-2.1 Configure the installation package
+2.1 Configure the Installation Package

-2.1.1 Download the installation package
+2.1.1 Download the Installation Package

 tar -zvxf guance-middleware-arm64.tar.gz